Researching your ancestors in the pre-1850 census records presents unique challenges. You can make sense of those tick marks and find your ancestors!

 Most census records regardless of the year, are not alphabetized.
 As we saw in the previous post on post-1850 census records, when head of households are not alphabetized, take note of who is listed around your ancestor.
 These individuals are your ancestor’s neighbors and the people they interacted with.
 They could very likely be other family members.

-Reading across from George’s name we see a row of boxes with tick marks.
+Reading across from George’s name we see a row of boxes with tick marks/numbers.
 Those are George’s family members.
-Yes, your ancestors (and mine) are just a tick mark in these census records.
+Yes, your ancestors (and mine) are just a tick mark or a number in these census records.

 Who is Whom in This Pre-1850 Census Record?!